2C-T-35

-2C-T-35 (2C-T-DFM) is a designer drug from the substituted phenethylamine family, which was first synthesised by Josh Hartsel and colleagues in 2024.
+2C-T-35, also known as 2C-T-DFM or as 4-difluoromethylthio-2,5-dimethoxyphenethylamine, is a designer drug from the substituted phenethylamine family, which was first synthesised by Josh Hartsel and colleagues in 2024.
 It is a potent agonist at the serotonin receptor 5-HT_{2A} in vitro, with a binding affinity (K_{i}) of 6.3 nM.
 In animal studies, 2C-T-DFM was the most effective compound at producing a head-twitch response out of a series of related analogues, with an average of 33 head-twitches per 10 minutes compared to 21 for 2C-T-TFM.
 While it had previously been proposed as a theoretical compound, 2C-T-35 is not known to have been tested in humans.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.